KRAUT2016/DEBS2016GrandChallenge/README.md

 # DEBS2016GrandChallenge
-Solution for the DEBS 2016 Grand Challenge (see http://www.ics.uci.edu/~debs2016/call-grand-challenge.html)
+GraphCEP: Solution for the DEBS 2016 Grand Challenge (see http://www.ics.uci.edu/~debs2016/call-grand-challenge.html) For a more detailed description, have a look at our paper.

+@article{mayer2016grand,
+  title={Grand Challenge: GraphCEP-Real-time Data Analytics Using Parallel Complex Event and Graph Processing}, author={Mayer, Ruben and Mayer, Christian and Tariq, Muhammad Adnan and Rothermel, Kurt}, year={2016}
+}